 This workshop gives a thorough introduction to the method of Qualitative Comparative Analysis (QCA), with an emphasis on research design and practical application.
 Since its inception (Ragin 1987), QCA has gained recognition among social scientists as a case-based research method that is ideally suited to capture causal complexity.
 This essentially describes a situation where an outcome results from multiple pathways and different combinations of conditions.
 Moreover, QCA entails a rigorous and systematic comparison of selected cases and their configurations through Boolean logic and a software-based analytical protocol.

 The workshop sessions are complemented by illustrations and exercises, using the R Software environment and relevant R Packages.
-Reading material from the QCA textbook (Mello, forthcoming) will be made available to the course participants.

 Course participants are not expected to have any previous knowledge of QCA or the R software environment and its relevant packages.
 Participants will receive preparatory instructions ahead of the summer school, so that they can install the relevant software and familiarize themselves with the environment of R and RStudio.
 For those new to R, it is recommended to take part in the summer school’s preparatory course on R, which takes place before the start of the workshop.